Arhiba FC

 Arhiba FC, or simply Arhiba, is a Djiboutian football club located in Arhiba, Djibouti.
 It currently plays in the Djibouti Division 2.

 History

 In 2017, Arhiba made news for receiving 25 Celtic shirts donated by Moussa Dembele.

+Arhiba has competed in both the first and second tiers of Djiboutian football.
+The club won the Djibouti Division 2 in the 2020–21 season, finishing first with 38 points from 18 matches.
+Arhiba recorded 11 wins, five draws and two defeats, scoring 57 goals and conceding 26.
+The result earned the club promotion to the Djibouti Premier League alongside EAD/PK 12.

 Stadium

 Currently the team plays at the 10,000 capacity Stade du Ville.